eclectic-bytech/webcourses-ngx-v4/README.md

 - [Composer](https://getcomposer.org/)
 - Bash

-Under Windows, GitBash from [Git for Windows](https://gitforwindows.org/) and [Cygwin](https://www.cygwin.com/) should do nicely.
+Under Windows, GitBash from [Git for Windows](https://gitforwindows.org/) or [Cygwin](https://www.cygwin.com/)'s bash should do nicely.
 This is where you need to run the installer.sh mentioned in the Installation section below.

 ## Installation